(Arif Khan, Editor of the Tomb of Jesus website, has had an active interest in the Shroud of Turin and has written various articles on the subject)

 In the last decade it has been noticed that the faint image had started to fade and disappear.
 The Shroud was moved to a specifically designed container to help preserve it and avoid the image being lost.
 As part of this process it was treated with Thymol and experts have said this could badly affect any future attempts to date the cloth using C-14.

-During the Friday Sermon of April 30th 2010 Hadhrat Mirza Masroor Ahmad(aba) mentioned some experiments carried out under the supervision of Mir Mahmood Ahmad in Rabwah.
+During the Friday Sermon of April 30th 2010 Hadhrat Mirza Masroor Ahmad(aba) mentioned some experiments carried out under the supervision of Mir Mahmood Ahmad.
 Holger Kersten also performed similar tests using aloes, myrrh and a radiator to help achieve the perspiration.
 Kersten’s image shared some of the characteristics with the Shroud, but not all.

 For the scientists and academics the Shroud poses a wonderful puzzle to which a solution is still elusive.
 For believers in Jesus(as) it provides a visual representation of the ordeal of the Crucifixion and the suffering he would have gone through.
 For those who support the idea that Jesus(as) survived the Crucifixion, it could yet prove to be one of the strongest pieces of evidence available to prove this thesis.